fullcalendar/temporal-polyfill/README.md

  (with tz)        (without tz)     (with tz)
 ```

 Dateless takes a different approach.
-Its API completely sidesteps using time zones (and DST) for during date manipulation.
-See the "Getting Started" examples...
+Its API completely sidesteps using time zones (and DST) during date manipulation.

 # Getting Started